gharials/dev-path/docs/programming/math-prog.md

 ???+ info
     **Hexadecimal representation of colors**

     Colors in computer are represented with numbers.
 Each color has its own unique number.
+For example, the color white is represented as `0xFFFFFF`, while black is `0x000000`.
 See this [resource](https://color-hex.org/) for a list of hexadecimal representation of commonly used colors.
 This hexadecimal color naming format is widely used in HTML and other applications.

 ## Counting